reinert/requestor/README.md

 from repetitive work.
 Still, leveraging Requestor's components, people will probably automate most of their work using fundamental object-oriented techniques like inheritance and composition.
 This way, they will better comprehend what is going on and have complete control of the coding flow.

-Requestor was inspired by successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb, and JAX-RS Client.

 With Requestor, we can:
 * Quickly make offhand requests writing as little code as possible.